will-hart/jou/packages/ld46/docs/design.md

 - **clean up**
   - players may discard up to one card from their hand
   - players then draw back up to their current hand size

+## Fonts and colours

+- text font - Petrona (Open font license, via google fonts)
+- header font - Roman SD (100% free from da font, by Steve Deffeyes)

+## Changes end of day 1

+- monster level and number of monsters scales with arena excitement
+  - justification for this is moving to bigger arenas
+- can play one card per fighter per turn